ad2122st/Multi-objective-optimization-of-the-epoxy-matrix-system-using-machine-learning/README.md

 >

 # Appendix
-The py file with TPOT at the top is the code to predict the properties byusing Tree-based Pipeline Optimization Tool (TPOT), one of Automated machine learning (AutoML).
+The py file with TPOT at the top is the code to predict the properties by using [Tree-based Pipeline Optimization Tool (TPOT)](https://academic.oup.com/bioinformatics/article/36/1/250/5511404), one of Automated machine learning (AutoML).
 TPOT is a Python Automated Machine Learning tool that optimizes machine learning pipelines using genetic programming.

-# Requirement
-* scikit-learn 0.24.2
-* tensorflow 2.4.0
-* optuna 2.8.0
-* TPOT 0.11.7

-# Author
-* Shigeru Taniguchi, Shogo Tamaki
-* National Institute of Technology, Kitakyushu College Kitakyushu, JAPAN